- Operating Procedure #1 – Workshop/Presentation Guidelines for Payment of Fees.

 - Executive members may receive compensation as set out below.
 Most compensation will be paid at the daily rate:

-- The First Vice President position shall be a 0.25 FTE release position, compensated by ETFO provincial office.
+- The First Vice President position shall be a 0.4 FTE release position, with 0.25 FTE of this position compensated by ETFO provincial office.
 The First Vice President shall be compensated for attending provincial meetings, as well as the other duties assigned to the First Vice President.
 Additional release time shall be compensated at the daily rate.

-- Treasurer may be compensated for up to twenty (20) days per school year for carrying out the treasurer’s duties and attending provincial meetings.
+- The Treasurer may be compensated for up to forty (40) days per school year for carrying out the treasurer’s duties and attending provincial meetings.

-- Executive members-at-large may be compensated for up to two (2) days per school year for assuming duties and responsibilities as designated by the President and/or the Local Executive, and attending provincial meetings.
+- Executive members-at-large may be compensated for up to three (3) days per school year for assuming duties and responsibilities as designated by the President and/or the Local Executive, and attending provincial meetings.

 - With the exception of the PL Committee chair, committee chairs who are not members of the Executive, may also be compensated for up to two (2) days per school year for carrying out the duties of a committee chair, as determined by the Terms of Reference for that committee, and for attending provincial meetings.
 The chair of the PL Committee may be compensated for up to five (5) days per school year.
 For Executive members who are chairs of committees, 15 minutes in addition to hours spent chairing the committee meeting will be reimbursed for preparing the agenda, arranging the meeting etc. Other committee members will not be considered for release time reimbursement payment, except in unusual cases as predetermined and approved by the Executive.